ChainTerra/CloutPool/README.md

 # CloutPool

-Fork of [Not-Only-Mining-Pool](https://github.com/mining-pool/not-only-mining-pool) to run the Keccak mining implementation for BitClout.
+Hard Fork of [Not-Only-Mining-Pool](https://github.com/mining-pool/not-only-mining-pool) to run the Keccak mining implementation for BitClout.

+## Running

+**Special thanks to:**

 ---
 # Not-Only-Mining-Pool(NOMP)